devrosx/PrintManager/README.md

 # Updates:
 0.27
 - Initial work on preview (commad+A) still WIP, should work on PDF and images
-- Fixes spaces in cloudconvert
+- Fixes spaces in CloudConvert
 - Fixed printing with (exmpty string bug)

 0.26